 The Supremes are three African-American girlfriends who bonded as teenagers in Plainview, Indiana in the 1960s, and remained friends for all their lives.

-Odette, self-confident and assertive, married a sensitive man and raised three loving and successful children.
-Odette also converses with ghosts, particularly her mother and Eleanor Roosevelt (ha ha ha).
+Odette - a short, round woman who's self-confident and assertive - had a happy childhood with two jazz-loving parents.
+Odette grew up to marry a sensitive man called James, and they raised three loving and successful children.
+Unknown to most people, Odette often converses with ghosts, particularly her mother and Eleanor Roosevelt (ha ha ha). 😃

-And Barbara Jean, the town beauty, married a wealthy businessman and tragically lost a young son, an event which deeply affected her life.
+Barbara Jean, whose mother was a drug addict and prostitute, grew up to be the town beauty and local fashionista.
+Barbara Jean married a wealthy businessman and tragically lost a young son - an event that deeply affected her life.

-All the major characters are fully realized, believable, and relatable (though, of course, I didn't have much sympathy for the womanizer) and the male author was able to capture the voices of his female characters with great authenticity.
+All the major characters are fully realized, believable, and relatable - and the male author was able to capture the voices of his female characters with great authenticity.

 I thought the book was funny, profound, dramatic, and sad in turn, and well worth reading.